 Use the Chelsea chop cuttings to propagate new plants

 Lots of plants are suitable for the Chelsea Chop and it works well.
-In addition the soft new growth which has been cut off will make good cuttings and root very well.
+In addition with some plants, the soft new growth which has been removed will make good cuttings and root very well.

 These cuttings are very easy to do and will make sturdy plants for next season's garden.
-Left over choppings from Nepeta are best placed in a small pot with a poly bag over to retain moisture, or in propagator away from sunlight.
+Quite easy to root as well are left over choppings from Nepeta which are best placed in a small pot with a poly bag over to retain moisture, or in propagator away from sunlight.

 It is good fun and worth experimenting with the Chelsea chop and cutting back some plants by a third, others just some individual stems by a third, or on the same plant cut some stems and not others.